yagizabi/embed/README.md

 ### `customColorScheme`

-Alternatively, a completely custom color scheme may be defined.
+Alternatively, a custom color scheme may be defined.

 ```js
 var chart = new cryptowatch.Embed('bitfinex', 'btcusd', {